 - Prepare: Conducting granular vulnerability assessments to gauge OT security on an ongoing basis and anticipate future needs

 Why are OT networks at risk?

 Internet connectivity introduces ease of operability, but apart from those benefits, this transformation has exposed the system to vulnerabilities that cannot be stopped by an armed guard.
-Worse yet, an attack to the physical systems can cause the destruction of these highly valuable machines, as was proven in the Stuxnet attack.
+Worse yet, an attack on the physical systems can cause the destruction of these highly valuable machines, as was proven in the Stuxnet attack.
 Can industrial networks be secured without causing any disruption in operations?

 According to the 2020 Global IoT/ICS Risk Report, 71% of these networks have outdated operating systems that are no longer receiving security updates, 64% are using insecure passwords, and 66% are not updated with the latest antivirus updates.
 This presents the following problems: